-Requests that the compiler targets the T32 or Thumb® instruction sets.
+Requests that the compiler targets the T32 instruction set.

-Most ARMv7-A (and earlier) processors support two instruction sets: the ARM instruction set, and the Thumb instruction set.
-ARMv8-A AArch32 continues to support these two instruction sets, but they are renamed as A32 and T32 respectively.
-ARMv8-A additionally introduces the A64 instruction set, used in the AArch64 execution state.
+Most Armv7-A (and earlier) processors support two instruction sets: the A32 instruction set (formerly ARM), and the T32 instruction set (formerly Thumb).
+Armv8-A processors in AArch32 state continue to support these two instruction sets, but with additional instructions.
+Armv8-A processors additionally introduce the A64 instruction set, used in AArch64 state.
 Different architectures support different instruction sets:

-- ARMv8-A processors in AArch64 state execute A64 instructions. - ARMv8-A processors in AArch32 state, in addition to ARMv7 and earlier A- and R- profile processors execute A32 (formerly ARM) and T32 (formerly Thumb) instructions. - M-profile processors execute T32 (formerly Thumb) instructions.
+- Army8-A processors in AArch64 state execute A64 instructions. - Armv8-A processors in AArch32 state, in addition to Armv7 and earlier A- and R- profile processors execute A32 and T32 instructions. - M-profile processors execute T32 instructions.